MISP/MISP/docs/xINSTALL.debian9.md

 !!! warning
     This install document is **NOT** working as expected.
 There are Python issues as we "only" have python 3.5 but need at least python 3.6
-    This guide effectively converts your "stretch" install into a partial "testing" install.
-    Thus following the "testing" install guide is a better choice, but not for production.
-    One manual work-around is to install Python >3.5 from source and leaving apt untouched.

 ### 1/ Minimal Debian install
 -------------------------